For many, Mount Everest is the synonym to Nepal. Many people come to Nepal to catch a sight of Mount Everest and other peaks in the Khumbu region.

 Here’s a detailed altitude chart for 14 days EBC trek:

 Also, to prepare yourself with the changing altitude, you need to involve in different physical exercises and training.

-While going for EBC trek you will walk to the largest height of 5,600 meters.
-It means the are several chances you suffer from changing altitudes.
-IN general cases, your body starts showing signs of altitude sickness as you cross the height of 2,400 meters.
+While going for EBC trek you will trek to an altitude of 5,600 meters.
+It means there are several chances you suffer from altitude sickness.

 Some common signs of altitude sickness include- shortness of breath, nausea, vomiting, dizziness, sleeplessness, blurry vision, and so on.

 If you notice these symptoms while ascending further, you need to stop trek.
-Rather, drink enough water, take rest for some time, climb downhill.
+Make sure that you drink enough water, take rest for some time, climb downhill.
 In severe cases, you may take Diamox, only if it is prescribed by your physician.

 To avoid altitude sickness, you must walk slow and gradual.
 Acclimatize properly in the changing weather.
 Most importantly, keep yourself hydrated.